goscha01/proof-pix-native/UPLOAD_IMPLEMENTATION.md

 - All configuration is loaded from environment variables at build time
 - Settings are persisted using AsyncStorage and remembered between app sessions
 - Album names are auto-generated using the same format as the original JS app
-- Photos are uploaded in batches of 3 to balance speed and server load
+- Photos are uploaded in parallel for maximum speed without delays